SorathF/Restaurant-Sales-Performance-Analysis-Dashboard/README.md

 ## Data Cleaning
 The dataset required cleaning before analysis.
 Power Query was used to clean, standardize, and prepare the data for reliable reporting.
-Following steps were implemented to cleaned the data:
+The following steps were implemented to clean the data:

 • Removed duplicate records from columns where deemed necessary to ensure data accuracy